riceissa/issarice.com/wiki/analytics-for-this-site.md

 I use Google Analytics to track traffic to this site.
 In the interest of transparency, I release some summary data here.

+Note that I use the [Firefox]() plugin NoScript to disable JavaScript from google-analytics.com, so this shouldn't count my own views of the site (for the most part).

 Around the end of June 2015 (I think) I realized that Google Analytics wasn't doing a good job of filtering out fake referral spam, which was artificially driving up pageviews.